-We share the Democratic Party’s vision on a broad range of issues important to the Gay, Lesbian, Bisexual, and Transgender community:
+We share the Democratic Party’s vision on a broad range of issues important to the LGBT community:

 Among our activities are:

-lobbying the statehouse on issues of importance to the GLBT community
+lobbying the statehouse on issues of importance to the LGBTQ+ community

-• providing financial support through our Political Action Committee (BSSD-PAC) to Democratic candidates who support GLBT issues
+providing financial support through our Political Action Committee (BSSD-PAC) to Democratic candidates who support LGBTQ+ issues

-• participating on the Democratic State Committee, of which ten seats through our efforts are designated for GLBT representation
+participating on the Democratic State Committee, of which ten seats through our efforts are designated for LGBTQ+ representation

-• securing representation of GLBT delegates to the Democratic State and National Conventions
+securing representation of LGBTQ+ delegates to the Democratic State and National Conventions